KodyPay/kody-clientsdk-php/README.md

-# Kody Payments API – PHP SDK
+# Kody API – PHP SDK

 This guide provides an overview of using the Kody PHP gRPC Client SDK and its reference documentation.